 Different running shoes have slightly different shapes, especially in the toe box.

 In terms of width and volume, you should be able to freely wiggle your toes without them bumping into the sides or top of the shoe.
-The shape of the toe box should mimic the same of your toes.
+The shape of the toe box should mimic your toes.
 For example, some running shoes have a more tapered toe box that comes to a point, whereas others are more squared off and broad.

 If the shoe is squishing your toes together, your toenails are more apt to run against the sides or front of the shoe, which can cause bruised toenails.